0xdps/fake-db-generator/DEVELOPMENT.md

 # Development Guide

-Complete guide for developers working on Schemer.
+Complete guide for developers working on Fakestack.

 ## Prerequisites